 What is an Article 4 Direction?

-Article 4 Directions specifically prohibit certain types of development or alterations to a property (that would usually be allowed under PD) and are specific to particular streets, parts of streets and even specific houses.
+Article 4 Directions specifically prohibit certain types of development or alterations to a property (that would usually be allowed under permitted development) and are specific to particular streets, parts of streets and even specific houses.
 Typically they are concerned with issues such as repainting front doors with new colours, the banning of satellite dishes, even significant changes to gardens.

 Article 4 Directions are not unique to Conservation Areas, but by their nature, tend to be more common in these sensitive locations.
 They are administered by the local authority and, particularly in Conservation Areas, can be applied immediately, without consultation, if the local authority requires it.